 • Hemp seeds: Hemp seeds add fat, fiber, and protein to smoothies.

-TIP: You can also add brewer’s yeast and/or protein powder for additional nutrients if desired.
+TIP: You can also add brewer’s yeast and/or protein powder for additional nutrients if desired to your lactation smoothie.

 Step-by-Step Instructions